Docmaps-Project/docmaps/README.md

 ## About This Repo

-This repo contains JSONLD contexts and framing for DocMaps that can be referenced in DocMaps.
+This repo contains JSONLD contexts and framing for Docmaps.

 It also contains the Typescript-based libraries (initially, just `packages/ts-sdk`) for use with Node.js.